 Myles Dunphy (1891-1985) was a tireless publicist for the wilderness cause, producing maps and even publishing a wilderness broadsheet as a supplement to the Katoomba Daily in 1934.

 From 1916 until the 1970s Myles Dunphy waged an active campaign for a state-wide system of national parks containing wilderness areas.
-His voluntary efforts extended over fifty years and inspired others, not the least of which was his son, Milo.
+His voluntary efforts extended over fifty years and inspired others, not the least of whom was his son, Milo.

 Myles formed the Mountains Trails Club in 1914, the first bushwalking club to explore trackless wild places in Australia.
 The promotion of bushwalking through this club lead to the formation of the Sydney Bushwalkers, and with growing interest the Confederation of Bushwalking Clubs was formed in 1932.
 By the late 1920s Dunphy’s bushwalking experiences gradually turned to protection.
 As he said at the time: ‘The best scenery should be protected for public use and benefit’.
-The operative word being scenery - ecology had not been invented, although the need for forest and catchment conservation was well understood.
+The operative word being scenery - ecology had not yet been 'invented', although the need for forest and catchment conservation was well understood.

 In 1932 Myles Dunphy formed the National Parks and Primitive Areas Council, which for the next 25 years advanced the case for national park reservation in NSW.
 From 1932 Myles promoted a system of national parks from the Snowy Mountains in southern NSW to the Hastings River in the north, including the 465,000 hectare Greater Blue Mountains National Park.
 These reserve proposals laid the foundations of the current national park system in NSW.

 Myles Dunphy also pioneered the first wilderness reserve in Australia, the Tallowa Primitive Reserve in 1934, and from the 1930s continued to advocate the need for a professional parks service.
-He received an O.B.E. for his services to conservation and the I.U.C.N.’s Fred M. Packer award for ‘Long Service with Merit in Advocacy of National Parks’.
+He received an OBE for his services to conservation and the IUCN’s Fred M Packer award for ‘Long Service with Merit in Advocacy of National Parks’.